-3.2.2 Update an existing E-Maj version
+3.2.2 Update an existing E-Maj version prior 0.10.0

-Due to the large differences between version 0.10.0 and the previous ones, it is not interesting to get a simple migration path.
+Due to the large differences between version 0.10.1 and the versions prior 0.10.0, it is not interesting to get a simple migration path.
 For this reason, migrate from an E-Maj version prior 0.10 needs a deletion and re-installation of the extension.
 However, as E-Maj tablespace and roles can remain, it is not necessary to perform a full uninstall.